jonatttan/BankAppServer/README.md

 # Hello Node!

-This project was developed in JavaScript language, using Express.js framework, runing in the Node.js platform.
+This project was developed in JavaScript language, using Express.js framework, running in the Node.js platform.
 _Last updated: 11 February 2023_

-## Prerequisites

-You'll get best use out of this project if you're familiar with basic JavaScript.
-If you've written JavaScript for client-side web pages this is a little different because it uses server-side JS, but the syntax is the same!

 ## What's in this project?

-← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.
+← `README.md`: That’s this file, how you built it.

-← `public/style.css`: The styling rules for the pages in your site.

-← `server.js`: The **Node.js** server script for your new site.
-The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
-Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.
+← `server.js`: The **Node.js** server script for your business logic.
+The JavaScript defines the endpoints.

+← `server.js`:

 ← `package.json`: The NPM packages for your project's dependencies.

-← `src/`: This folder holds the site template along with some basic data files.

-← `src/pages/index.hbs`: This is the main page template for your site.
-The template receives parameters from the server script, which it includes in the page HTML.
-The page sends the user submitted color value in the body of a request, or as a query parameter to choose a random color.

-← `src/colors.json`: A collection of CSS color names.
-We use this in the server script to pick a random color, and to match searches against color names.

-← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

 ## Try this next 🏗️